Dental Careers in Michigan

 Dental Assistant

 Entry to the dental field with year-round hiring demand.
 Responsibilities include chairside support, sterilization, radiography, and patient education.
-Many Michigan practices support assistants pursuing hygiene programs or expanded functions certifications.

 Dental Hygienist